-Email a cover letter and resume to: including “ASSISTANT ART GALLERY ADMINISTRATOR” in the subject line.
+Email a cover letter and detailed resume outlining your experience to:

 Applications must be submitted no later than Monday, June 13, 2022.
 Late applications will not be reviewed.

 We thank all applicants for their interest, however only those selected for an interview will be contacted.